ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 ### Score

-In osu!mania, each beatmap has the same maximum total score (1 million; 1,000,000).
+Each beatmap has the same maximum total score of 1 million (1,000,000).

 The score is given in two parts, base score and bonus score, each contributing 50% of total score.